 Now 9 days since my slip I have done a lot of soul searching and so far this is what I learned :

 I learned to never take your sobriety for granted.
-I think my brain went into panic mood and old coping mechanism took over.
-I know my off switch is forever broken however I learned from reading this week that if a person hasn’t had any alcohol for awhile and then binges it can be life threatening.
+I think my brain went into panic mood and the old coping mechanism took over.
+I know my off switch is forever broken however I learned from reading this week that if a person hasn’t had any alcohol for a while and then binges it can be life-threatening.
 I think I was VERY close to alcohol poisoning and needing to go to hospital.